Chart Color Schemes

 Infrastructure

-Greenacres has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally
+Greenacres has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally

-No factors can influence a region's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially impact this area.
+No factors influence a region's performance like changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 0 projects that could impact this area.
 Key projects include Enfield Memorial Park Expansion & Redevelopment, Klemzig Interchange Upgrade, Lochiel Park Green Village (final stages), and Valley View Secondary School upgrade.
-The following list details those likely to be most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.